simonrose121/phd/_posts/2016-12-05-literature-review.md

 *Summary*

 Research in the field uses a lot of different programming tools and instructional approaches.
 Deciding on the best approach requires an analysis of the classroom environment and the learners.

+### Summary

+Current literature reviews in the area focus on the following aspects of computational thinking:

+- Definitions of what it is and what it contains (its core competencies).
+- Computational thinking as a problem solving process.
+- Cross-domain transfer (application in other concepts other than computer science).
+- Tools and instructional approaches.

+As of yet, there is no literature review that focuses entirely on computational thinking and young learners.
+All of these reviews focus on K-12, which ranges from 4-6 to 17-19.
+The lack of studies in this area is highlighted by reviews above, despite some countries beginning to teach computational thinking skills to children as young as 4 years old.
+This justifies a need for a literature review (stand alone or part of a larger study) that summarises papers in the area and justifies a need for more studies (and the specific nature of these).

 **Sources**